 And here’s how it looks when you open it:

-By looking at one of these cards, someone working in the customer support team can get a quick overview of salient details about the customer, such as their location and company size, before contacting them.
+By looking at one of these cards, someone working in the customer success team can get a quick overview of salient details about the customer, such as their location and company size, before contacting them.
 They can then offer more relevant help and sales information based on this information.